West Virginia lawmakers to reconvene next week on education

 West Virginia lawmakers will reconvene next week in a special session on education.

-Teachers went on a two-day strike in February over an education bill that tied their pay raise to the formation of the state's first charter schools and called for education savings accounts that would help parents pay for schools.
+Teachers went on a two-day strike in February over a bill that tied their pay raise to the formation of the state's first charter schools and called for education savings accounts that would help parents pay for schools.

+Educators who packed the state Capitol argued the bill was retaliation for last year's nine-day strike across West Virginia over pay raises and health insurance.
+The 2018 strike set off a wave of activism that was followed by Kentucky, Oklahoma, Arizona and other places.

+Last week, tens of thousands of teachers across Oregon walked off the job to demand more money for schools.
+Earlier this month, teachers in North Carolina and South Carolina rallied at their respective state capitols seeking more money.

+When West Virginia lawmakers passed the budget in March, they set aside funding for a 5% teachers' raise in an unappropriated line item that will be addressed in the special session.

-Union leaders and some lawmakers are concerned the measures that caused the strike will be addressed again.
+Carmichael has said he wants comprehensive education changes to improve classroom performances.
+Union leaders and some lawmakers are concerned the measures that caused the February strike will be addressed again.

+A report released last week by the state Department of Education made numerous recommendations, including that policymakers must address the consequences of poverty and the opioid crisis on students.
+The report also questioned the formation of charter schools and scoffed at education savings accounts.

+The report said education savings accounts should not be implemented due to public concerns over the potential concentration of benefits to higher-income families.
+If lawmakers authorize the creation of charter schools, they should be limited in number and overseen by the state and local boards of education.
+For-profit charter schools should be prohibited, it said.

 Comments